 The Ocotillo is native to the Sonoran and Chihuahuan deserts.
 These spectacular plants grow in open stony, arid areas and are notable for their bright red flowers and whip-like stems.
-Wild ocotillo is also known as candlewood, slim wood, flaming sword and many other pictorial names.
-If you’re wondering, “why is my Ocotillo not blooming,” read on for some possible reasons and solutions to make this desert wonder fully flower.
+Wild ocotillo is also known as candlewood, slim wood, flaming sword, and many other pictorial names.
+If you’re wondering, “Why is my Ocotillo not blooming?”, read on for some possible reasons and solutions to make this desert wonder fully flower.

 Why is My Ocotillo Not Blooming?

 Ocotillo plants are common in their native regions.
 The slender stems and tiny leaves are accents for the crimson blooms that decorate the tips of the branches.
 The plants make excellent natural screens and borders, adding bright garden accents during their bloom time.
-Native garden centers can provide you with healthy specimens of the plants for a natural and easy to grow desert landscape solution.
+Native garden centers can provide you with healthy specimens of the plants for a natural and easy-to-grow desert landscape solution.

 Also known as Jacob’s Staff, Ocotillo is a tenacious desert dweller which is mostly leafless until the rainy season.
-The oval leaves quickly disappear when the soil dries out, leaving behind spiny, skinny branches that may approach 15 feet in length.
-Their impressive height and rapid growth make these plants a natural for arid region screens or hedges.
+The oval leaves quickly disappear when the soil dries out, leaving behind spiny, skinny branches that may approach 15 feet (4.5 m.) in length.
+Their impressive height and rapid growth make these plants natural for arid region screens or hedges.

 In spite of their mostly leafless state, the long stems are adorned with small spines which serve as an effective barrier to most, while creating shelter for tiny birds and animals.
 New plants should be planted in the same orientation in which they were grown.
-This is because the southernmost side has built up thicker tissue to resist harsh sun.
+This is because the southernmost side has built up thicker tissue to resist the harsh sun.
 Incorrect orientation can cause severe sunscald on the more tender northern side of the plant.

 When Does Ocotillo Bloom?